merrvve/dante-astro-portfolio/src/content/projects/project-3.md

 ![Project preview](/ofro.gif)

 **Project Overview:**

-Ofro is an online financial feasibility report generation tool that allows users to create feasibility reports on their investments with an easy-to-use, interactive tool.
+[Ofro](https://uygulanabilirlik.com) is SaaS platform that that allows users to create feasibility reports on their investments with an easy-to-use, interactive tool.
 Originally used by consultants, it was an Excel program with 21 different tables calculated based on input data.
 This project automated and accelerated the process.
+I have successfully built MVP frontend, backend, API integrations and deployment to the Linux server.

 ## Goals